aardling/kata.currency/README.md

 # kata.currency

-refactor the given with Domain-Driven Design patterns, principles and practices in mind commit regularly, to be able to show your progress later on
+refactor the given code with Domain-Driven Design patterns, principles and practices in mind
+commit regularly, to be able to show your progress later on

 ## runtimes